- A standard 60 W 120 V light bulb has a tungsten filament that is 53.3 cm long and 46 μm in diameter.

 - If you use American pennies, assume they were minted before 1982.
 American pennies minted after 1982 have a zinc core in a copper jacket.

 - If you use Canadian pennies, assume they were minted before 1996.
 Canadian pennies minted after 1996 have a zinc or nickel-steel core in a copper jacket.
+(Canadian pennies were eventually withdrawn from circulation in 2013.)

 The diameters are 2.00 mm and 1.33 mm for the aluminum and steel strands, respectively.
 Determine the resistance for one kilometer of this cable…